-- 18% of spinal cord injuries are sustained by unintentional falls.
+- 18 % of injuries are sustained by unintentional falls.

-- On average, it takes 2 to 3 years to attain sufficient independence following spinal cord injury.
+- On average, it takes 2 to 3 years to attain sufficient independence following a serious injury of this nature.

-- Spinal cord injury affects family, friends, employers, community and the health care system.
+- Serious injuries affect family, friends, employers, community, and the health care system.

-- The cost of a spinal cord injury to the Canadian Health Care system can be between $1.25 million and $25 million over an individual’s lifetime, depending on the severity of injury.
+- A serious injury can cost between $1.25 million and $25 million over an individual’s lifetime, depending on the severity of the injury.

 - 8 – to – 10% of our population has a mobility impairment

-- There are 350-400 new spinal cord injuries every year in Ontario (approximately one every day) and current estimates indicate that there are approximately 12,000 Ontarians living with spinal cord injury.
+- There are 350-400 new spinal cord injuries every year in Ontario and current estimates indicate that there are approximately 12,000 Ontarians living with a spinal cord injury.

 David Hollingsworth wins at the Court of Appeal for Ontario.